Mindfulness As Survival Equipment

-Mindfulness gives us the practical tools for doing this.
-Alaska's majestic Tongass National Forest gives us a spacious container for rediscovering the vastness of our own inner life.
-Mindful kayaking gives us access to that wilderness, both inner and outer, in ways that enliven the body and that call forth a necessary spirit of adventure for the work ahead.
+Mindfulness gives us the practical tools for building this vital practice of presence.
+Daily Qi gong, yoga, sitting and walking meditation gives us trustworthy maps for accessing our own inner wild with confidence.
+Kayaking brings us into the outer wilderness, enlivening the body and calling forth a spirit of adventure in our quest for wholeness.
 All these elements together, held in the embrace of practicing community, can be life-changing.

 Kurt Hoelting is a wilderness guide, mindfulness teacher and writer.
 He has led kayaking mindfulness retreats in Alaska for the past twenty-three years through his outfitter/guide company Inside Passages.
 He worked as a commercial fisherman in Alaska for thirty years, and is intimately acquainted with the terrain.

 He is the author of The Circumference of Home, which was a finalist for the Washington State Book Award in 2011.

-Retreat cost: $2450.
-Includes lodging and all meals for five days and six nights at Keene Channel Lodge, kayak guide services, kayaks and all related gear, and transportation by charter vessel to and from the lodge from Petersburg (14 miles each way).
+Retreat cost (with extra day for camping experience): $2650.
+Includes lodging and all meals for six days and seven nights at Keene Channel Lodge and Cloverleaf Camp, kayak guide services, kayaks and all related gear, tents and camping guide services, and transportation by charter vessel to and from the lodge from Petersburg (14 miles each way).

 Cost does not include airfare to Petersburg from the Lower '48, or any meal or lodging costs in Petersburg before or after the trip.
 (See details about retreat information & schedule, and travel planning here.